-- 1 Operate the supplementary/reserve fuel tap by pressing knob A. - 2 Put the gearbox in neutral. - 3 Operate the Hot Start lever (C) located on the clutch master cylinder reservoir. - 4 WITHOUT opening the throttle, press the kickstart lever progressively downwards, avoiding violent strokes, to the bottom of its travel. - 5 Close the supplementary/reserve fuel tap.
+- 1 Open manually the fuel tap by turning the lever A clockwise (ON)

+- 2 Put the gearbox in neutral.

+- 3 Operate the Hot Start knob (C).

+- 4 WITHOUT opening the throttle, press the kickstart lever progressively downwards, avoiding violent strokes, to the bottom of its travel.

+- 5 Close the fuel tap.